| |

 The

-recommended hardware on a typical Windows Vista or XP
+recommended hardware on a typical Windows 10, 8, 7 or Vista

 platform with antivirus software is a 1-2 Gigahertz